 Work on your opening statement

+In the absence of the ubiquitous physical handshake, have you given thought to your virtual handshake?
 As a Virtual Interview Candidate, you should practice speaking out your basic bio.
 Plus, answers to common questions so you are comfortable sharing your responses.
 Even if you have interviewed many times before, an online interview is a vastly different experience until you get used to it.

 Like a regular interview, prepare for an online interview with the commonly asked questions.
 Here are some examples.